Hussain-KH/Laser-Defender/README.md

 # Laser-Defender
-A game where you fight to save the earth.
+A game where you fight to protect the earth.